thewhitetulip/web-dev-golang-anti-textbook/README.md

  - The main title should have one #, sections should have 2 #'s sub section should have 4 and notes should have 6 #'s (note should have a title too).
  - Multi-line code should have three tabs indentation, single line of code can be indented using tabs or by backticks.

-Written with love in India.
+Written with love in India with help from the Internet.

 # License: